 Blue light is a piece of the visible light spectrum.
 It can affect our sleep cycles, alertness, and hormone production.

 The most familiar sources of blue light are found in our televisions, tablets, computers, and smartphones.
+These devices use light-emitting diode (LED) technology, which emits blue light and contributes to our daily exposure.
 These newfound sources of blue light in our daily lives are causing us to drown in a sea of blue and have arguably tipped the balance of our blue light exposure to genuine concern.

-Short answer, yes.
-But blue light isn't bad.
-It can keep you awake as it reduces the body's release of melatonin, a hormone that makes us feel exhausted.
-While this may be helpful during the earlier parts of the day, it becomes unhelpful at night when we're ready for sleep.
+Short answer: yes.
+But it isn’t that bad.
+Understanding the blue light effects on sleep is crucial for optimizing your sleep quality.
+It can keep you awake as it reduces the body’s release of melatonin, a hormone that makes us feel exhausted.
+While this may be helpful during the earlier parts of the day, it becomes unhelpful at night when we’re ready for sleep.

-Vulnerability to blue light misleads your mind into thinking that it's still daylight hours and causes you to be more alert, thus making it harder to fall asleep and get good rest at night.
+Vulnerability to nocturnal blue light misleads your mind into thinking that it’s still daylight hours and causes you to be more alert, thus making it harder to fall asleep and get good rest at night.
+This disruption in circadian rhythms can ultimately affect cognitive functions and overall health.

 Blue light, even from artificial sources such as your chosen form of digital devices, is not inherently bad.
 The light these devices emit can help promote proper melatonin production, increased mood, heightened alertness, and a healthy weight and adrenal function.